mojaloop/mojaloop-specification/thirdparty-api/data-models.md

   3. FIDO authorization servers.
   4. The Mojaloop switch

-Each resource in the API definition is accompanied by a definition of the type(s) of participant ¬¬¬allowed to access it.
+Each resource in the API definition is accompanied by a definition of the type(s) of participant allowed to access it.

 ### 3.1 Resources